 - People with AIDS or others with compromised immune systems may develop extensive outbreaks.

 Now, the collective experience of my own patients and hundreds of people around the world who have reported successful eradication of molluscum with Dr Wheatgrass Skin Recovery Cream shows that it can take anywhere between two weeks and three to four months for the spots to disappear.
-However, there have been very few treatment failures and it's very safe to use in children, so it pays to persist.
+However, there have been very few molluscum treatment failures and it's very safe to use in children, so it pays to persist.

 If possible, start with prevention.
 If a family member has the condition, avoid the sharing of baths, towels and close contact with other children.

-Either the wheatgrass spray or the cream can be used for molluscum, but because individual responses vary, it is impossible to predict which is most likely to work.
+Either the wheatgrass spray or the cream can be used for molluscum, but because individual responses vary, it is impossible to predict which is most likely to succeed.
 For large affected areas, the spray would be more economical.

-Twice daily application of either Wheatgrass Cream or Wheatgrass Spray, parental patience and the knowledge that treatment will most likely be successful are the keys to treatment.
+Twice daily application of either Wheatgrass Cream or Wheatgrass Spray, parental patience and the knowledge that treatment will most likely be successful are the keys to molluscum treatment.

 Dr. Chris Reynolds.